 In 1982 Zhangjiajie became the first National Forest Park in China.
 With over 4810 Hectares (11900 Acres) the park is a fraction of the larger Wulingyuan Scenic Area, a World Heritage Site.
 You probably recognize the area from its thousands of tall pillar-like formations, some of them over 200 meters tall.
 Apparently, Zhangjiajie Mountains inspired the Avatar movie.
 The landscape resembles the karsts formations around the River Li, and yet it is entirely different.
 However karts are the result of chemical erosion and Zhangjijaie of physical erosion.
 The weather around the park is humid all year round.
 Therefore, dense vegetation covers 98% of the land.
 Additionally, some 150 chordates live in the park, 28 of which are protected.

-Moving around the National Park
+Moving Around the National Park

 Just like Jiuzhaigou National Park and Huangshan Mountain, Zhangjiajie National Forest Park has a lot of infrastructures.
 In fact, several roads used by public buses go deep inside the park.
 Due to the considerable height the pillars can reach, to cross the park you need to walk, use cable cars and the famous Bailong elevator.
 Three cable cars and a zip-line train climb all the way up.
 While all the buses inside the park are free, bring cash since you’ll have to pay for all other transportation.
 Additionally, and thrillingly, you can walk about the numerous pedestrian paths.
 The scenery will make you forget the crowds, especially next to the Zhangjiajie River.
 Organize your time wisely, you don’t want to rush, but you don’t want to miss on anything either.
 Finally, take note that the park closes early and you might get locked in.

-How to avoid the crowds in Zhangjiajie National Forest Park
+How to Avoid the Crowds in Zhangjiajie National Forest Park

 The number of tourists can be overwhelming.
 Yes, you will be one of those annoying tourists too, so complaining is absurd.
 Nevertheless, there is a way to avoid crowds.
 Take note that the Chinese represent the vast majority of tourists in China.
 Many hire organized tours (we shared our bus to Zhangjiajie with one group).
-That means that most tour companies have a pre-established route through the park.
+That means that most tour companies have a pre-established Zhangjiajie itinerary.
 Even more, most tourists enter the park through the three main entrances: Wujiayu entrance near Wulingyuan town, Luoguta (Forest Park) to the south of the park, and Tianzi Mountain entrance to the north.
 We devised a different plan.
 Since we stayed near the Yangjiajie entrance, we were able to cross the park in the opposite direction from the crowds.
 Entering the park was very easy.
 Once inside we enjoyed quite some time in peace.
 In fact, we were alone in the Bailong elevator!
 Apparently, the Zimugang entrance is not crowded either!

-Where to stay in Zhangjiajie
+Where to Stay in Zhangjiajie

 Around the Yangjiajie Gate